hashicorp/vagrant/website/source/docs/vagrant-cloud/boxes/lifecycle.html.md

 ## Box Version Release States

-Atlas lets you create new versions of boxes without releasing them or without Vagrant seeing the update.
+Vagrant Enterprise lets you create new versions of boxes without releasing them or without Vagrant seeing the update.
 This lets you prepare a box for release slowly.
 Box versions have three states: